byfunkz/SolanaNFTSalesBot/README.md

 if you got any error with the port just go to src/server.ts on line 27 Change the port to number between 4000-8080

 ### Hosting your Bot
-I haven't found a free hosting service at the moment (if anyone here does, I'd love for you to let me know).
+I haven't found a free hosting service that easy to use at the moment (if anyone here does, I'd love for you to let me know).
 But here is an option you can try:

 - [x] https://www.ibm.com/cloud/code-engine